LiamBaisley/ToDoCli/README.md

 * Add -T "<Title of todo>"
    * Adds a todo to list
 * Complete
-   * Lists todos in a navigational menu
+   * Lists todos in a navigational menu, use enter to complete a todo and ctrl+x to exit the menu.